OanhT04/Mental-Health-NLP-Classifier-Using-Logistic-Regression-Python/README.md

-# Challenges and Revisions
--  pre-processing unstructured social media text.
-Through experimentation I learnt the importance of thoughtful preprocessing and class grouping decisions, as overly aggressive cleaning could remove important signal words while insufficient cleaning could introduce noise and reduce model performance.
-- some common words with high weight were words that carried little semantic meaning

-- Future Improvements:

-  -  Implement more robust text normalization techniques, including handling repeated characters, elongated words, and common social media abbreviations.
-- Use a modern NLP approach by using spaCy or BERT and evaluate its performance.
-  -  Reduced noise introduced by class imbalance by reassessing feature importance across categories rather than relying solely on frequency-based weighting.
-  -  Improve feature interpretability by validating top-weighted terms against domain relevance and semantic meaning.

 # Future Step: Risk-Flag and Resource Prompt System
-- Upon further improving model performance and robustness, future work could involve the development of a risk-flag and resource prompt system designed to respond to extreme emotional distress with a banner pop up.
+- Upon further improving model performance and robustness, a future project could involve the development of a risk-flag and resource prompt system designed to respond to extreme emotional distress with a banner pop up.
 Rather than functioning as a diagnostic tool, this system would identify high-risk language patterns and triggers supportive interventions.
 - When a post is classified as high risk only; the system could prompt the application to display a mental health support message alongside accessible resources, such as crisis hotline information/mental health resources.
 The goal of this approach would be to provide timely, non-intrusive support and encourage help-seeking behavior, while maintaining user privacy and ethical safeguards.